 The 2019 Standard Guidelines have been written to reflect the most recent scientific thought on animal care and welfare, and have been scientifically peer reviewed by a nationally renowned animal auditing organization.
 These new standards are being implemented throughout the country and reflect the highest animal welfare and humane care protocols in the world.

-The Standard Guidelines for the Operation of Mink Farms in the United States consist of three “Books”; Standards, Records, and Protocols; the Farm Audit Instrument; and the Biosecurity Protocols for Mink Farms in the U.S. Each can be downloaded below.
+The Standard Guidelines for the Operation of Mink Farms in the United States consist of four “Books”; Humane Care Standards, the Farm Audit Instrument; the Biosecurity Protocols for Mink Farms in the U.S., and Forms, Records and Protocols.
+Each can be downloaded below.

 - Book 2: Farm Audit Instrument